-The program, led by Dr. Marti Trudeau, will be a three-semester program on the Jenkintown campus.
+The program, led by Dr. Marti Trudeau, will be a four-semester program on the Jenkintown campus.

 Dr. Marti Trudeau believes there’s always a nursing shortage, but since the pandemic, the shortage only intensified.